iankisali/shell-project/README.md

 # 0x16.
 C - Simple Shell
 This is a project to create our own shell using C.

+If you are an ALX Student, don't use this repo as I have used global variables and that will not check Betty.

 ## About this project
 This project is a simple version of the linux shell made for [ALX SOFTWARE ENGINEERING] taking part of the "Simple Shell - Linux and Unix system programming" Project.\
 It is created using the **C programming Language** and it can do many functionalities that a real shell does.